- Digital Marketing

 uSonar's Live Access Feature

-Dormant customers are a vital segment whose past transactions reveal clear interests and needs regarding products and services.
+Dormant customers are a vital segment whose past transactions reveal clear interests and needs regarding products or services.
 By reactivating these dormant customers, companies can significantly improve sales performance.

 This article provides a detailed explanation of the definition and importance of dormant customers, as well as methods for re-engaging them.